 Understanding chordoma in children and young adults

 Chordoma in children and young adults is rare, as the disease is most often diagnosed in people in their 50s and 60s.
 Patients under the age of 20 years old make up only 5 percent of all chordoma cases.
-The skull base and cervical spine are the most common locations of chordoma in children and young adults, and the number of females diagnosed is slightly higher than the number of males.1 2 3 As discussed here, children and young adults are considered to be from birth to 35 years old.
+The The bones at the bottom part of the skull that separate the brain from other structures.
+The clivus is one of the bones of the skull base. and The seven vertebrae that make up the neck.
+These vertebrae are commonly referred to as C1-C7. are the most common locations of chordoma in children and young adults, and the number of females diagnosed is slightly higher than the number of males.1 2 3 As discussed here, children and young adults are considered to be from birth to 35 years old.

 There are four subtypes of chordoma, two of which — A histological subtype of chordoma that is more aggressive and usually grows faster than the conventional type.
 It is more common in children and young adults, and is often characterized by loss of the INI1 protein. and A histological subtype of chordoma that is more aggressive and usually grows faster than conventional chordomas.
 Dedifferentiated chordomas occur in only 5 percent of patients, can have loss of the INI1 gene, and are more common in pediatric patients. — are more often found in children and young adults.